2008 Denver Broncos season: Week 2: vs San Diego Chargers

 Coming off their dominating divisional road win over the Raiders, the Broncos played their Week 2 home opener against the AFC West foe, the San Diego Chargers.
-In the first quarter, Denver was first out of the gate as FB Michael Pittman got a 1-yard TD run.
+In the first quarter, Denver was first out of the gate as fullback Michael Pittman got a 1-yard touchdown run.
 The Chargers responded with kicker Nate Kaeding getting a 34-yard field goal.
-In the second quarter, Denver replied with QB Jay Cutler completing a 3-yard and a 14-yard TD pass to TE Tony Scheffler.
-San Diego immediately responded with RB Darren Sproles returning the kickoff 103 yards for a touchdown, yet the Broncos replied with rookie kicker Matt Prater getting a 52-yard field goal.
-The Chargers struck as their lead as QB Philip Rivers completed a 48-yard TD pass to WR Chris Chambers, yet Denver retaliated with Cutler completing a 6-yard TD pass to WR Brandon Marshall.
+In the second quarter, Denver replied with quarterback Jay Cutler completing a 3-yard and a 14-yard touchdown pass to tight end Tony Scheffler.
+San Diego immediately responded with running back Darren Sproles returning the kickoff 103 yards for a touchdown, yet the Broncos replied with rookie kicker Matt Prater getting a 52-yard field goal.
+The Chargers struck as their lead as quarterback Philip Rivers completed a 48-yard touchdown pass to wide receiver Chris Chambers, yet Denver retaliated with Cutler completing a 6-yard touchdown pass to wide receiver Brandon Marshall.

-In the third quarter, San Diego started to rally as Rivers completed a 15-yard TD pass to Chambers, and Kaeding kicked a 21-yard field goal.
-In the fourth quarter, the Chargers took the lead with Kaeding's 28-yard field goal and Rivers' 66-yard TD pass to Sproles.
-The Broncos responded with a 12-play, 80-yard drive (which included a controversial officiating call that turned a Cutler fumble into an incomplete pass) that was capped off with Cutler's 4-yard TD pass to rookie WR Eddie Royal, followed by Cutler's successful 2-point conversion pass to Royal.
+In the third quarter, San Diego started to rally as Rivers completed a 15-yard touchdown pass to Chambers, and Kaeding kicked a 21-yard field goal.
+In the fourth quarter, the Chargers took the lead with Kaeding's 28-yard field goal and Rivers' 66-yard touchdown pass to Sproles.
+The Broncos responded with a 12-play, 80-yard drive (which included a controversial officiating call that turned a Cutler fumble into an incomplete pass) that was capped off with Cutler's 4-yard touchdown pass to rookie wide receiver Eddie Royal, followed by Cutler's successful 2-point conversion pass to Royal.

 With an exciting win, Denver improved to 2–0.

 Brandon Marshall's 18 receptions was a single-game franchise record and tied for second most in league history.